 - vomiting, or

 They can also become dehydrated.
+Home remedies for flu for kids involve making sure your child is adequately hydrated.
 It's important to give your child plenty of fluids.
 Re-hydration solutions for children are often the best option.
 You can give your child water or ice chips to suck on.
 Some drinks should be avoided, however, due to their high sugar content, which can make diarrhea worse.
-Try to avoid
+Try to avoid:

 - sports drinks,